kkviks/kkviks/README.md

 - 📫 How to reach me: [@kkviks](https://www.linkedin.com/in/kkviks/)
 - 👨‍💻 All of my projects are available at: [@kkviks](https://github.com/kkviks)
 - 📫 Publication: [Deep Learning](http://link.springer.com/chapter/10.1007%2F978-981-16-1092-9_25)
-- ⚡ Words of Wisdom: Sab Moh Maya hai
+- ⚡ Words of Wisdom:

 ## Languages and Tools: